FelipePaluco/Expense-Management-App/README.md

 ## 🔎 Features

-> 💸 Register a new expense<br>👀 Consult your registered expenses<br>🧭 Filter by Year, Month, Day, Type and Description.
+> 💸 Register a new expense<br>👀 Consult your registered expenses<br>🧭 Filter by Year, Month, Day, Type and Description.<br>➕ See the sums of your expenses.

 ## 🛠 To-do List: